 – Photocopy the front and back of any current CPR/AED, First Aid, or EMT-B certifications* you have

-– Place the Photocopies, your membership dues ($40 for the entire school year or $20 for a single semester), and your completed membership form in an envelope with your name clearly written on the front
+– Place the Photocopies, your membership dues, and your completed membership form in an envelope with your name clearly written on the front

 – Drop off (don't mail) all items to our office: Indiana Memorial Union, Student Activities Tower, Suite 672.

 – Email a scanned copy (front and back) of your certifications to email@example.com